Marty Stuart: Recording career

 Stuart released his self-titled debut album on Columbia in 1985.
 The album accounted for Stuart's first chart entry on Billboard Hot Country Songs charts with his first single release, "Arlene".
 Three other singles charted from the album in 1986: "Honky Tonker" and "All Because of You", both written by Steve Forbert, and Stuart's own "Do You Really Want My Lovin'".
 However, these songs were less successful on the charts.
+The success of "Arlene" helped Marty to receive a nomination by the Academy of Country Music Awards for Top New Male Vocalist, losing to Randy Travis.
 AllMusic writer Jim Worbois gave the album a mixed review, stating that it was "Not a great album, but made somewhat more interesting by some of the people appearing on the record and the inclusion of two Steve Forbert songs."
-He recorded a second album for Columbia titled Let There Be Country, which charted two singles in 1988: the Merle Haggard composition "Mirrors Don't Lie" and "Matches".
+He recorded a second album for Columbia titled Let There Be Country, which charted two singles in 1988: Merle Haggard's composition "Mirrors Don't Lie" and "Matches".
 Due to the underperformance of the singles, Columbia chose not to release the album, and Stuart exited the label to return to Mississippi.